codex-storage/nim-codex/README.md

-# Logos Storage Decentralized Engine
+# Logos Storage Filesharing Client

-> The Logos Storage project aims to create a decentralized engine that allows persisting data in p2p networks.
+> The Logos Storage project aims to create a filesharing client that allows sharing data privately in p2p networks.

 > WARNING: This project is under active development and is considered pre-alpha.